-Pavel also had another option to the pyramid where you start at 1 and go up to 10 and return back to 1 as mentioned in the PT Pyramid Article.
-Pavel recommends instead of a reverse pyramid, try a double ladder of 1-10.
+Tsatsouline also had another option to the pyramid where you start at one and go up to 10 and return back to one as mentioned in the PT pyramid article.
+Tsatsouline recommends that instead of a reverse pyramid, try a double ladder of 1-10.

-You would start at 1 and go to 10, then start over again and go up to 10 (or until you hit one of the 5 stop signs).
-This prevents one of the common sticking points of the pyramid phase of sets 7,8,9,10,9,8,7 where a majority of the total reps of the workout are done in 6-7 consecutive sets (out of 19 sets).
+You would start at one and go to 10, then start over again and go up to 10 (or until you hit one of the five stop signs).
+This prevents one of the common sticking points of the pyramid phase of sets 7, 8, 9, 10, 9, 8, 7 where a majority of the total reps of the workout are done in 6-7 consecutive sets (out of 19 sets).
 The double ladder (1-10 x 2) approach builds in a recovery section but still allows for the same volume to be accumulated in the same amount of sets.

 More Reasoning Behind the 5 Stop Signs/Ladder Option

 “The most ineffective way to train strength endurance is by putting the muscles through a lactic acid bath.
 This approach, although it brings fast initial gains, can lead to plateaus and overtraining.
 The best way to develop strength endurance is by training your fast and intermediate fibers aerobically.
 For instance, if you are an experienced runner, you want to focus on staying just below your anaerobic threshold.
-When the slow fibers in your legs spend a lot of time in this state of mild acidosis in runs below the threshold, the aerobic "power plants" within them, the mitochondria, adapt to become more numerous, bigger, and more powerful.
-Exceed it by pushing the "burn" and the "suck" and it powers down the glycolysis energy system takes over.
+When the slow fibers in your legs spend a lot of time in this state of mild acidosis in runs below the threshold, the aerobic "power plants" within them, the mitochondria, adapt to become more numerous, bigger and more powerful.
+Exceed it by pushing the "burn" and the "suck."
 Remember the energy systems.

 The same happens in the mitochondria of the upper body muscles exposed to professionally designed high volume pull-up loads that fatigue the "pulling" muscles without killing them, such as Stew Smith's pyramids and StrongFirst's ladders.”

-Thank you, Pavel, for sharing your extensive knowledge of training to improve performance.
-For more information about Pavel Tsatsouline check out his website and training and certification programs, as well as recent interviews on Joe Rogan Experience Podcast (#1399) and the Tim Ferris Show.
+For more information about Tsatsouline, check out his website and training and certification programs, as well as recent interviews on the Joe Rogan Experience Podcast (#1399) and the Tim Ferris Show.

-Pavel Tsatsouline is a former Spetsnaz PT instructor and S.M.E. to the USMC Force Recon, the U.S. Navy SEALs and the U.S. Secret Service Counter Assault Team.
-Pavel is the chairman of StrongFirst.com, a global school of strength offering instructor certifications and user courses in kettlebell, barbell, and bodyweight strength training.
+Tsatsouline is a former Spetsnaz PT instructor and S.M.E. to the USMC Force Recon, the U.S. Navy SEALs and the U.S. Secret Service counter assault team.
+He is the chairman of StrongFirst.com, which offers instructor certifications and user courses in kettlebell, barbell and bodyweight strength training.